Place

 Audio Description, Historical/Interpretive Information/Exhibits

 The area around this site is now deeply wooded.
-Yet between 500-1100 years ago, the area was once an important ceremonial site for the people of the Late Woodland period.
+Yet between 800 and 1,600 years ago, the area was once an important ceremonial site for the people of the early Late Woodland period.
 These native peoples lived in permanent villages, with fields of corn on the river bottoms below.
 Imagine instead of the birdcalls of the woods, the sounds of people gathering for an important religious event, perhaps singing, dancing, or chanting.
-Imagine digging the dirt out of the hillsides to create miles of ceremonial mounds, basketful by basketful of dirt.
+Archeologists believe that people came to this high, flat spot surrounded by ravines for ceremonies.
+Linear earthworks mark the location.
+Excavations found large earth ovens, but no evidence of homes.

 Cuyahoga Valley National Park